tuttelikz/tuttelikz/README.md

 ### 👋 Hi!

-I'm San, a graduate PhD in BME from Translational Biophotonics Lab, UNIST.
+I'm San, a Ph.D. graduate in BME from Translational Biophotonics Lab, UNIST.

-I love building fundamental, yet lightweight solutions for hard tasks.
-I seek reasoning behind how and why things actually work.
-My (humble) experience lies within, but not limited to computer vision, deep learning & mobile platforms.
+I am a research engineer/scientist with background in biomedical AI and digital healthcare.

 To learn more, please have a look on my [personal website](https://tuttelikz.github.io/about/).